7828143960/codes/API-GATEWAY.md

 ## api-gateway/main.tf

-These Terraform module configurations create two API Gateway setups (nse_callback_api and cashfree_callback_api) using a reusable module for managing API resources, methods, integrations, and custom domains.
-They specify API details, integration settings, and IAM roles for secure API operations and SNS-SQS integration.
+The api_gateway module is instantiated for each API defined in the var.api variable, configuring an API Gateway with various parameters such as API name, description, stage, resources, and integration types.
+It also sets up SNS integration, IAM roles, endpoint types, region, and domain-related configurations for managing REST API deployments.

 ### main.tf file